aws-samples/amazon-sagemaker-secure-mlops/README.md

 git clone https://github.com/aws-samples/amazon-sagemaker-secure-mlops.git
 ```

-The code repository will be downloaded and saved in your home directory in Studio.
+This command downloads and saves the code repository in your home directory in Studio.
 Now go to the file browser and open [`00-setup` notebook](sm-notebooks/00-setup.ipynb):

 ![](img/file-browser-setup.png)